Our Overarching Vision

 "To be a values-based global organization, providing customer-centric solutions to the highest standards of excellence, creating value to all stakeholders."

-A part of the Flatworld Solutions (FWS) network, IndiaCADworks is a privately owned multinational CAD Services company based in India.
+A part of the Flatworld Solutions (FWS) network, IndiaCADworks is a privately owned multinational CAD Services team based in India.
 We provide outsourcing services in CAD design, conversion and allied services to clients around the world.
 IndiaCADworks has been in the CAD Conversion services space for 11 years, and has worked with more than 400 clients to date.
 We have over 80 full-time employees who perform a full range of CAD services.

 Infrastructure: State of the art, Efficient & Secure